Find out if you qualify for Cost Segregation in Virginia

 to increase your tax savings and maximize depreciation.

 For companies that own commercial real estate, multi-family housing, or tenant improvements, Cost Segregation services are one of the most significant opportunities available to reduce tax liability and increase short-term cash flow.
 Cost Segregation enables these property owners to free up capital, especially during times when investing in your business is critical.

 A Cost Segregation study might be thought of as an interest-free loan in that it front-loads the depreciation expense deductions a property would otherwise receive on a straight-line basis over 27.5 or 39 years.

 Cost Segregation studies can free up capital by accelerating the depreciation of certain assets or improvements eligible for shorter tax recovery periods which are generally 5, 7 and 15-year.
 Additionally, a study can properly identify and document Qualified Improvement Property (QIP) and various expense treatment opportunities for certain properties.

-Virginia buildings should meet the following requirements in order to have a Cost Segregation study conducted:
+Buildings in Virginia should meet the following requirements in order to have a Cost Segregation study conducted:

-Virginia Cost Segregation is a highly specialized field.
-Our expert team specializes in a wide array of CA buildings.
-Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide’s Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.
+Source Advisors excels in Virginia-specific Cost Segregation, covering a wide range of building types.
+Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide: Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.

 Every basic Cost Segregation service includes the following: